ADDITIONAL EDUCATIONAL NEEDS

 • The withdrawal method of support is in place against the Irish times on the timetable.

-• Those who possess an Irish exemption, in consultation with parents, students’ and staff, may withdraw from class for L.S. or remain in class.
+• Those who possess an Irish exemption, in consultation with parents, students’ and staff, may withdraw from class for Learning Support or remain in class.

-• Students who are identified from the above process, who do not possess an Irish exemption, are eligible to reduce in subject areas such as; Religion, French or German.
+• Students who are identified from the above process, who do not possess an Irish exemption, are eligible to reduce in appropriate subject areas in consultation with subject teachers/year head/Managment.

-• There is a certain amount of flexibility involved in the withdrawal of LS students due firstly to the needs of the individual and secondly, the flexibility within the timetable and staffing considerations.
+• There is a certain amount of flexibility involved in the withdrawal of AEN students due firstly to the needs of the individual and secondly, the flexibility within the timetable and staffing considerations.

-Bright and gifted students at BCS are accommodated in a variety of different ways, by providing the necessary interventions and supports as and where appropriate, to support them and encourage the development of their special abilities.
-These mainly include a combination of differentiated learning and the provision of extra tuition and study outside of school hours and term time.
+Gifted and Talented students at BCS are accommodated in a variety of ways, by providing the necessary interventions and supports as and where appropriate, to support them and encourage the development of their talents.
+These include a combination of differentiated learning, extra tuition, provision of extra-curricular clubs and study outside of school hours and term time.

 • Extra after school tuition